Week 1: Play the Love Song

 Drums providing the rhythm

-Tuba whose music might not be very elaborate, but provides the foundation on which other instruments can build
+Tuba whose music might not be very elaborate, but provides a foundation on which other instruments can build

 Something else…?